 I share a determination with other like-minded individuals and organisations to bring about a glocal (globally-conscious local living) coexistence that benefits everyone and, naturally, involves responsible stewardship of our environment.
 My background is in behavioural science and language.
 My first school was in Baghdad, Iraq.
 After high school, I was accepted into Prahran School of Art to do sculpture, but opted for Behavioural Science (psychology and sociology) at La Trobe University.
-I dallied with Community Administration (South Australia Institute of Technology, Aboriginal Task Force) and started a 30 year career in teaching English to non-native speakers (TESOL, University of New England), teaching at universities in Thailand, Japan, Europe and Australia.
-I have distanced myself from academic industry and now teach privately.
+I dallied with Community Administration (South Australia Institute of Technology, Aboriginal Task Force) and then, in 1988 started a life-long year career in teaching English language to non-native speakers (TESOL, University of New England), teaching at universities in Thailand, Japan, Europe and Australia.
+I have distanced myself from the academic industry and now teach privately.
 However, most of my time involves self employment (both paid and unpaid) at home and voluntary community work.
 As I age, I’m being labelled ‘retired’, but I don’t think of myself that way at all.
-The core of both activities is advocacy of the different facets of sustainability – environmental, demographic, social and economic.
+The core of my activities is advocacy of the different facets of sustainability – environmental, demographic, social (human) and economic.